 Last month my daughter and I visited the city of Chicago in celebration of her high school graduation.
 While I had been to the city of Chicago twice before, both were very brief trips.
 I have always considered Chicago one of my favorite US cities.
 However, my impression was based largely on walking around the Loop, visiting the Art Institute, and taking the architectural boat tour.
-Fortunately, my limited experience held up upon further experience.
+Fortunately, my limited positive experience held up.

 Chicago is America’s most miraculous achievement: a business, artistic, intellectual and cultural mecca 1,500 miles from any ocean.
 There are so many great things to do in Chicago.
 The museums, attractions, and experiences are as great as those in any American city.
 The number and variety of restaurants is impressive.
 And there are numerous places to stay, from budget to luxury.
+If you’re looking for accommodations, AllTheRooms offers a search engine which will show all of your options, from hotels to hostels all in one place, and recommends some of the best.
 I’m happy to say that my daughter and I had a fabulous time in the city of Chicago.
 And if you follow in our footsteps, I guarantee that you will as well.

 Disclosure: Some of the links on this page are affiliate links.
 However, we only include affiliate links for products and services that we love.
 For more information, see our Disclosure page.

 Chicago’s museums take a back seat to few other American cities.
 My daughter and I are museum junkies, so we knew we wanted to hit as many as we could.
 But that can get expensive fast.